Welcome to the Asia Summer School

 |

-About previous editionIn 2023, our summer school drew participation from a group of 40 participants from China, Germany, India, Indonesia, Japan, Malaysia, Philippines, and Thailand.
-The attendees comprised postgraduate students and researchers from public health, environmental epidemiology, and infectious diseases epidemiology.
+The 1st edition in 2023 drew participation from almost 40 participants from China, Germany, India, Indonesia, Japan, Malaysia, the Philippines, and Thailand.
+The 2nd edition in 2024 comprised 30 participants from China, Japan, Malaysia, Mongolia, Nepal, the Philippines, Portugal, South Korea, Taiwan, and Thailand.
+The attendees included postgraduate students and researchers from public health, environmental epidemiology, and infectious diseases epidemiology.

 What participants saidParticipants gave the course a top rating for satisfaction and expressed their intention to recommend it to others.